Citi Benefits Handbook

 When STD Benefits Are Payable

 STD benefits are payable if you incur a total disability while actively at work.
-"Actively at work" means that you are regularly scheduled to work in the office or at home.
+“Actively at work” means that you are regularly scheduled to work in the office or at home.
 You must be able to perform all the activities of your job.
-A "total disability" is defined as a serious health condition, pregnancy or injury that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
+A “total disability” is defined as a serious health condition, pregnancy, injury, or you have an illness caused by a Pandemic (as described below) that results in your inability to perform the essential duties of your regular occupation for more than seven consecutive calendar days.
 If you remain totally disabled and are unable to work on the eighth calendar day, STD benefits — if approved — will begin on the eighth day of disability and will be paid retroactive to the first day of disability.

-To qualify for STD benefits, you must be receiving appropriate care and treatment on a continuing basis from a licensed health care provider.
-You are not considered to have a disability if your illness, injury or pregnancy prevents you from commuting to and from work only.
+To qualify for STD benefits, you must be receiving appropriate care and treatment on a continuing basis from a licensed health care provider, and, if applicable, provide reasonable substantiation that you are absent from work due to a Pandemic.
+Unless you are experiencing a disease caused by a Pandemic, you are not considered to have a disability if your illness, injury or pregnancy prevents you from commuting to and from work only.
 If you are able to perform the essential duties of your job at home or elsewhere and are unable to commute to work, this limitation does not constitute a disability for benefits purposes.
 You cannot qualify for an STD benefit if you return to work on a part-time basis (except for statutory benefits required under applicable state law).